ru-wallace/TRITON/ReadMe.md

         runcam [options]

+## Usage

 ## Concepts

 ### Device Communication

-The application operates the camera using an implementation of the IDS Peak API in the ids_interface.py file.
-Functions are provided to control all of the features of an IDS Peak Ueye+ USB 3 camera.
+The application operates a camera using an implementation of the [*GenICam*](https://www.emva.org/standards-technology/genicam/) *GenTL* API  in the device_interface.py file.
+The Harvesters Image Acquisition Engine package for Python as maintained by the GenICam committee is used to generate images.
+Functions are provided to control all of the features of an IDS Peak UEye+ USB 3 camera.
 Both Colour and Monochrome devices are supported.
 On loading the device, all automatic features of the camera such as auto-exposure, auto-gain and colour correction are turned off.
 The device is configured to use BayerRG8 or Mono8 pixel formats for colour and monochrome devices respectively.
 This means that the raw digital data is returned in 8-bit format.

 A custom algorithm for adjusting integration time automatically is used, though for very low light it can be slow.